 There is a reason you manage disks and virtual machines separately in Azure: flexibility.
 It means you can attach more than one disk to a virtual machine.
 It means you can detach a disk from a virtual machine, and later attach it to another.

-It also means you can accidentally create detached disks that sit around costing you money and housing sensitive data indefinitely.
+This also means you can accidentally create unattached or detached disks on Azure.
+Just by leaving these disks sitting around, it can cost you money and house sensitive data indefinitely.

 Enter two new features from GorillaStack: the Detached Disks Detected trigger, and the Delete Detached Disks action.